LearnWeb3DAO/What-is-Gas/README.md

 As such, instead of specifying the exact gas cost when deciding how much fees to pay for the transaction, you can specify an upper bound limit.

-**Gas Limit** refers to the maximum amount of gas you're willing to use for the transaction.
+**Gas Limit** refers to the maximum amount of gas (units) you're willing to use for the transaction.
 This is set by the user.

 Again, wallets like Metamask provide reasonable estimates.